esheldon/smatch/README.md

 some_matches = smatch.match(ra1, dec2, radius, ra2, dec2,
                             nside=nside, maxmatch=3)

-# write the matches to a file, rather than keeping in memory.
-# useful if the number of matches is large
-smatch.match2file(ra1, dec2, radius, ra2, dec2, file="matches.dat")

-# you can read them later
-matches=smatch.read_matches("matches.dat")

 # A more flexibile interface is a Catalog.
 For example it can
 # be used to match the same data set to multiple other data sets